 After reading the book, I started to budget—for real.

 I finished listening to the YNAB book in the summer of 2018.
-Since then, so much has changed.
-I’m not actually bad at money!
+It turns out I’m not actually bad at money!
 I even enjoy budgeting!
-Now I read books about investing for fun (and I can happily report I now know what a 401(k) is).
-Granted, I still love to spend money, but now my spending is aligned with my priorities.
+I’ve paid off $20,000 in debt, saved up for fun vacations, and I now make financial decisions both big and small with a lot more confidence than I did before.
+Yes, I still love to spend money, but now my spending is aligned with my priorities.
 The book gave me the tools to change my life and get rid of money stress.
 I’m forever grateful.